New York & Westchester Uninsured and Underinsured Motorist Claims

 Even though drivers in New York are required to carry automobile insurance, accidents with uninsured motorists are not uncommon.
 These accidents can involve drivers whose insurance has lapsed, hit and run drivers, or stolen vehicles.
 Similarly, many drivers only carry the mandatory minimum amount of liability coverage which may cover all of an accident victim’s damages.

-The law office of Michael LoGiudice routinely handles uninsured and underinsured motorist claims in the greater New York area, including Manhattan, Queens, Brooklyn, the Bronx and Westchester, Putnam, Dutchess, Nassau and Suffolk Counties.
+Michael LoGiudice, LLP routinely handles uninsured and underinsured motorist claims for personal injury clients in the greater New York area, including Manhattan, Queens, Brooklyn, the Bronx and Westchester, Putnam, Dutchess, Nassau and Suffolk Counties.

 New York Automobile Insurance Coverage Requirements